dacurry-tns/deploying-apereo-cas/pages/building/server/overview.md

 ## Create a work area

-Because we will be working with more than one WAR overlay project (we will be creating separate ones later for the services management application and the cloud configuration server), we'll create a top-level directory to keep them all in.
+Because we will be working with more than one WAR overlay project (we will be creating separate ones later for the management application and the cloud configuration server), we'll create a top-level directory to keep them all in.
 Run the command

 ```console
 casdev-master# mkdir /opt/workspace